ShubhamAIML/AI-ML-Internship-Task1/README.md

-# AI & ML Internship - Task 1: Data Cleaning & Preprocessing
+# Data Cleaning & Preprocessing

 ## Overview
 This repository contains the solution for Task 1 of the AI & ML Internship.
 The task focuses on learning data cleaning and preprocessing techniques using the Titanic Dataset.
 The goal was to handle missing values, explore the data, and visualize key features.